Azure/Mission-Critical-Connected/docs/reference-implementation/Networking-Design-Decisions.md

 ## Global load balancer

 **Azure Front Door** (AFD) is used as the global entry point for all incoming client traffic.
-As AlwaysOn only uses HTTP(S) traffic and uses Web Application Firewall (WAF) capabilities, AFD is the best choice to act as global load balancer.
+As the Azure Mission-Critical reference implementation only uses HTTP(S) traffic and uses Web Application Firewall (WAF) capabilities, AFD is the best choice to act as global load balancer.
 Azure Traffic Manager could be a cost-effective alternative, but it does not have features such as WAF and because it is DNS-based, Azure Traffic Manager usually has longer failover times compared to the TCP Anycast-based Azure Front Door.

-See [Custom Domain Support](./Networking-Custom-Domains.md) for more details about the implementation and usage of custom domain names in AlwaysOn.
+See [Custom Domain Support](./Networking-Custom-Domains.md) for more details about the implementation and usage of custom domain names in Azure Mission-Critical.

 ## Stamp ingress point